 Bobby used scallions to top his recipe off.
 I didn’t have any but what I did have was garden fresh cilantro that my mom and dad brought me.
 Garden fresh herbs lasts MUCH longer than store bought once they have been cut.
 I have had that cilantro almost 2 weeks now and its not even started to turn.
 Of course, the cilantro is what added the boost for me with this dish because I love it so much. 🙂

-Cook beef, drain, and add seasoning blend with water according to packet instructions (or according to linked recipe).
+- Cook beef, drain, and add seasoning blend with water according to packet instructions.
 Set aside.

-Crush enough Fritos to cover the bottom of a 8×8 square baking dish.
+- Crush enough Fritos to cover the bottom of a 8x8 square baking dish.
 Layer with bean mixture, next with meat mixture and then top with remaining 1 cup of cheese and sliced black olives.

-Remove from oven, top with chopped tomatoes and cilantro.
+- Remove from oven, top with chopped tomatoes and cilantro.
 Serve with extra Frito Scoops.
-Delicious!
-Especially with lots and lots of cilantro! 😉